MlvPrasadOfficial/DataScience_University_by_MLV_Prasad/README.md

     1. Video Explainations of All the Data Science Topics
-    2. Create Code solution Repositories and Reading Material along with that study.
+    2. Create Code solution Repositories and Reading Material along with that..

 Topics covered under this Youtube Project in Sequence